nmajor/coder-workspace-postgres/README.md

 ## 📦 Included Extensions

-This image comes with the following extensions pre-installed and initialized in `template1`:
+This image comes with the following extensions pre-installed and initialized in both `template1` and the default database:

 ### Core Extensions
 - `uuid-ossp` - UUID generation functions